 Dargah Ajmer or Khawaja Gharibnawaz Dargah Ajmer is a holy place where one can experience divinity in the air.
-The holy Sufi dargah (shrine) of Sufi saint Moinuddin Chisti is visited by Muslim followers, people from all religions, and tourists in general from around the world.
+The holy Sufi dargah (shrine) of Sufi saint Moinuddin Chisti is visited not only by Muslim followers but by people of all religions as well.
+Moreover, tourists in general from around the world also visit here.

 Legend has it that Khawaja Moinuddin Chisti came to India from Persia and dedicated his life to helping and supporting the poor and underprivileged.
 The dargah is the final resting place of Khawaja Moinuddin Chisti and it is believed to have been built by the Mughal emperor Humayun.
 The ambience inside the premises of the dargah is so divine that one is bound to forget the worries of life and enjoy the moment.

 While any time of the year is great to visit the Ajmer Sharif Dargah, if heat is a concern for you then months between October and March are perfect would be apt for you.
 During this time, the weather is pleasant to wander and explore the place to the fullest.
 Visiting Ajmer Sharif in summer after March is not recommended as the temperature may go up to 45-degree celsius.